ParardhaSarmah/GeocodingEmailReq/README.md

-Uses MySQL as the database.
+Uses local MySQL as the database.
+Radar.com for Geocoding

 A .env file is needed with the following variables.